 It really helps that leading man Chia Hui Liu (aka Gordon Liu) makes Liu/San Te such a likeable hero, his decency, energy and unwavering determination making him a noble embodiment of audience wish-fulfillment.
 Of course, failure on his part is never really on the cards, a genre staple that comfortably survives the film's reshaping of traditional elements.
 It's also seriously foreshadowed by a deliciously shot opening credits sequence, in which the shaven-headed San Te demonstrates a range of skills he has yet, at least in narrative terms, to clap eyes on, let alone master.

-By the time the fighting kicks in you've almost forgotten that this is a martial arts film at all.
+By the time the fighting kicks off you've almost forgotten that this is a martial arts film at all.
 But when the action starts it just doesn't let up, providing a blistering final half-hour of almost non-stop combat, fabulously choreographed by director Liu Chia-liang (just watch some of the work involving San's triple-iron flail), a fighter of some skill himself who in this dual role knows just how to present the action to camera, peppering his mobile mid and long shots to some striking observational wides.

 Once he's completed his training, invented a new weapon and outraged the temple hierarchy with his suggestion for a 36th chamber of learning (there are traditionally 35), San is sent out on a mission of penance and the main story picks up almost where it left off, with the surviving characters still in conflict but the balance now tipped by the skills of this walking weapon of Shaolin.
 A few brief pauses in combat to set up the finale – which includes a quite spectacular ambush involving enough flour to bake bread for a small nation – do nothing to decelerate the pace, the action culminating in an inevitable but still immensely satisfying one-on-one between San Te and General Tien, who is played by none other than Lo Lieh, the incorruptible hero of King Boxer.